cmarcusreid/git-status-cache-posh-client/README.md

 PowerShell client for retrieving git repository information from [git-status-cache](https://github.com/cmarcusreid/git-status-cache).
 Communicates with the cache process via named pipe.

-## TODO ##

-**This project is a work-in-progress.**

-Major remaining work:

-- Installation script to register module with profile.
-- Start cache process automatically.

 ## Setup ##

 Register `GitStatusCachePoshClient.psm1` with `Import-Module` to make the `Get-GitStatusFromCache` command available.